Arizona Department of Agriculture

 In 2008, the Office of Pest Management was established as part of the Department, replacing the Structural Pest Control Commission.

 In 2015, the Legislature abolished the Arizona Department of Weights and Measures (DWM), whose responsibilities were first established in 1912.
 Laws 2015, Chapter 244 divided the responsibilities of the DWM between the Arizona Department of Agriculture and the Arizona Department of Transportation.
 Effective July 1, 2016, the majority of DWM functions were transferred to the new Division of Weights and Measures Services within the Arizona Department of Agriculture.
 Regulation of for-hire transportation (taxis, limousines, livery vehicles) was transferred to the Arizona Department of Transportation (ADOT).
-See histories for DWM and ADOT, elsewhere in this document.
+See histories for DWM and ADOT, elsewhere in the collection of State Agency Histories.

 Legislation enacted in 2018 authorized the Department to assume primacy for the federal Produce Safety Rule (effective in 2016) which established standards to address likely causes of microbial contamination of produce that is generally eaten raw.
 Laws 2018, Chapter 48 modified Department authority to meet federal requirements; created the Citrus, Fruit and Vegetable Division within the Department; added two members to the Citrus, Fruit and Vegetable Advisory Council; and established the Produce Safety Trust Fund.